 - The patient is able to breathe, cough effectively and speak.

-- Severe obstruction is indicated by:
+This is indicated by:

-- Victim unable to breathe or speak/vocalise.
+- The victim being unable to breathe or speak/vocalise.

 - Wheezy breath sounds.